grenagit/MMM-SolarPicture/README.md

 # Module: MMM-SolarPicture
 This module displays the last Solar Dynamics Observatory (SDO) picture, including copyright.

-The type of image displayed can be chosen.
+The type of image displayed can be chosen or slideshow mode can be enabled.
 The max-height and max-width of the media can be fixed.

 <p align="left">
 <img alt="MMM-SolarPicture Screenshot #1" src="MMM-SolarPicture_screenshot1.png" height="250px">